boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 specification like in the case of a `from<JsValue>`, it provides methods to support the implementation of Temporal in engines.

-Let's take a look at some valid uses of `from` in JavaScript to construct a `PlainDate`.
+To exemplify this, let's take a look at some valid uses of `from` in JavaScript to construct a `PlainDate`.

 ```js